ShabirAhamed-S/PlantApp/README.md

+# PlantApp

-# PlantApp for detection disease from plants
+Detection disease from plants